docsforadobe/premiere-plugin-guide/docs/exporters/suites.md

 Adding only one value will result in a hard-coded string.

-In CS5, and later fixed in 5.0.2, there is an issue where width and height ranges aren’t correctly set.
+In CS5, and later fixed in 5.0.2, there is an issue where width and height ranges aren't correctly set.

 You may notice this when adjusting the width and height in the Export Settings UI.